A Rational Model of Dimension-reduced Human Categorization: Appendix: simulation and experiment details

 For the new category experiment, we also use heatmap in \cref{exp-fs_generalization-heatmap} to illustrate categorization patterns.
 We can see that mPPCA and prototype model (with attention) provide predictions similar to human categorization probability.
 Without attention mechanism, prototype model fails to focus on important dimensions for the current task.
 Exemplar models, on the other hand, underestimates the probability of the new category.

-For more detailed analysis, we show prediction performance for each participant, and each randomly generated stimuli. \cref{exp-fs_generalization-sub_individual_acc} and \cref{exp-fs_generalization-new_individual_acc} illustrate the expected accuracy of mPPCA when predicting human choice probability on the subcategory and new category experiment, respectively.
-Figure 15b and Figure 14b show the correlation with human categorization. mPPCA provides a good estimation in these two experiments.
+For more detailed analysis, we show prediction performance for each participant, and each randomly generated stimuli. \cref{exp-fs_generalization-sub_individual_acc} and \cref{exp-fs_generalization-new_individual_acc} illustrate the expected accuracy of mPPCA when predicting human choice probability on the subcategory and new category experiment, respectively. \cref{exp-fs_generalization-sub_individual_cor} and \cref{exp-fs_generalization-new_individual_cor} show the correlation with human categorization on the subcategory and new category experiment, respectively. mPPCA provides a good estimation in these two experiments.

-\cref{exp-fs_generalization-sub_stimulus} and Figure 14c show the expected accuracy on for each randomly generated stimulus in the subcategory and new category experiments.
+\cref{exp-fs_generalization-sub_stimulus} and \cref{exp-fs_generalization-new_stimulus} show the expected accuracy on for each randomly generated stimulus in the subcategory and new category experiments.
 In the subcategory experiment, mPPCA performs at least comparably with other models, and is significantly better on some of them.
 In other words, mPPCA dominates the baseline models, both in terms of accuracy and correlation.
 In the new category experiment, mPPCA is outperformed by the exemplar models on simuli from category 1 and category 2.
 This is caused by the bias of exemplar models towards these categories, which have more training samples.
 In general, mPPCA provides a better account of human categorization pattern.